jose-donato/openbb-app-tao/README.md

 # TAO.app Backend

+⚠️ there are some issues when connecting to tao.app api from USA

 This project provides a backend service that connects to the TAO.app API, enabling the integration of TAO/Bittensor on-chain analytics and price data into OpenBB Workspace.
 It defines templates and widgets for visualizing this data within the OpenBB Workspace interface.

 ## Connecting to OpenBB Pro